ahsanhabib91/django-messaging-web-app/README.md

 # Django Messaging Web App

-This is a reusable Django project that can handle private messages between Users implemented with `Django Rest Framework` and `PostgreSQL`.
+This is a reusable Django project that can handle private messages between Users implemented with `Pythong 3`, `Django Rest Framework` and `PostgreSQL`.
 The front-end of this project is implement with `Angular 4`, `Material UI` and `Bootstrap` which can be found in this [repository](https://github.com/ahsanhabib91/angular-messaging-web-app).

 ## Features